Zum Hauptinhalt springen

 Early shares fascinating new details of her regular conversations with civil rights icon Dr. Martin Luther King Jr. at Ebenezer Baptist Church in Atlanta.
 She also recounts her forty-eight years as a music educator in the state of Georgia, the Southeast, and at the national level.
 She continued to blaze trails within the field and across professional associations.
 After Early earned her master’s and specialist’s degrees, she became an acclaimed Atlanta music educator, teaching music at segregated schools and later being promoted to music director of the entire school system.
 In 1981 Early became the first African American elected president of the Georgia Music Educators Association.
 After she retired from working in public schools in 1994, Early taught at Morehouse College and Spelman College and served as chair of the music department at Clark Atlanta University.

 Early details her welcome reconciliation with UGA, which had failed for decades to publicly recognize its first Black graduate.
 In 2018 she received the President’s Medal, and her portrait is one of only two women’s to hang in the Administration Building.
-Most recently, Early was honored by the renaming of the College of Education in her honor.
+Most recently, Early was honored by the naming of the College of Education in her honor.

 Erscheinungsdatum